Rinta-codes/BirthdayBot/README.md

       ]
 	}

-| Token - Bot's Token
+Token - Bot's Token
-| Prefix - command prefix, can be empty or a string
+Prefix - command prefix, can be empty or a string

-| Role Name - name of the birthday role
+Role Name - name of the birthday role
-| Birthdays - an array of user birthdays the bot checks against
+Birthdays - an array of user birthdays the bot checks against
-|   Id - User Id
+Id - User Id
-|   Date - Birthday date in DD MMM format (for example, "05 Apr")
+Date - Birthday date in DD MMM format (for example, "05 Apr")

 **Log**

-Functional:
+Main Functionality:
 \[x\] Create a Bot in Discord Developer Portal
 \[x\] Make Bot go online
 \[x\] Make Bot do simple action - react "boop" if I say "beep"